 Perdón – If you need someone to repeat something you can use Perdón meaning “I’m sorry, please repeat”.
 This is especially good to know as native Spaniards can often speak very quickly and even merge phrases as a form of slang.
 If you aren’t familiar with all the little tricks, learning how to say Perdon will usually help understand what they are saying the second time around.

 Permítame – This phrase is used when you want to excuse yourself for a moment.
 This Spanish phrase is used more in formal and business settings.

-Learning how to say I’m sorry in Spanish can be more useful than you think.
+Learning how to say I’m sorry or apologize in Spanish can be more useful than you think.
+You will inevitably make mistakes or not know how to say something as you start having conversations with the locals.
+Don’t stress about being perfect as learning any new language takes time and repetition.
 Even as you learn how to pronounce certain phrases, it can be polite to offer a quick sorry which in turn will let the other party know to slow down and help you.
 Just trying to adapt to their culture is all anyone ever wants.
 Be sure to also check out other useful Spanish greetings and be ready for a good conversation in no time.

 1. I am sorry for what I have done – Lo siento por lo que he hecho